Translatome/TRAIN/README.md

 git clone https://github.com/Translatome/Translatome.git [path/to/workdir]
 ```

-### Installation of Snakemake through MiniConda
+### Installation of Snakemake and Miniconda

-For installation of Conda, please refer to the [official documentation](https://conda.io/projects/conda/en/latest/user-guide/install/linux.html)
-and for Mamba, please also refer to the [official documentation](https://mamba.readthedocs.io/en/latest/installation.html).
+For installation of Miniconda, please refer to the official documentation and for Mamba, please also refer to the official documentation.

 Here, this is an example:

-1. Download the installer miniconda: [https://conda.io/miniconda.html](https://conda.io/miniconda.html)
+    Download the installer miniconda: https://conda.io/miniconda.html

-2. In your Terminal window, run:
+    In your Terminal window, run:

 ```shell
 bash Miniconda3-latest-Linux-x86_64.sh
 ```

-3. Follow the prompts on the installer screens.
+    Follow the prompts on the installer screens.

-4. Install Snakemake in a dedicated environment
+    Install Snakemake in a dedicated environment

 ```shell
 conda install -c bioconda -c conda-forge -n snakemake snakemake python=3.10 conda activate snakemake
 ```

-### Installation of Snakemake through Docker
+For Docker, install it before following their instructions: https://docs.docker.com/engine/install/.

+    A docker image is available with Snakemake, Conda and Mamba on the Docker Hub.

     The official docker image can be found at: [https://hub.docker.com/r/snakemake/snakemake](https://hub.docker.com/r/snakemake/snakemake)

-This image contains conda, mamba and snakemake.

     For more informations on docker image, read the [official documentation](https://docs.docker.com/get-started/overview/).

 ### Installation of wrapper system package